 The researchers used two sources of data to assess changes in erectile function: participant responses to questionnaires and biomarkers in blood samples.

 Erectile dysfunction (ED) is the inability to get an erection and keep it long enough to have satisfactory sexual intercourse.
 The condition is more likely to affect older men than younger men.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, which is one of the National Institutes of Health (NIH), ED is common in the United States, where it affects about 30 million men.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, which is one of the National Institutes of Health (NIH),

 The authors note that although there has been progress in ED research, the findings on primary prevention are largely preliminary.